pwc2/ridge-regression/README.md

 - `run_part3.py` no normalization, runs linear regression without L2 regularization penalty for given learning rates.

-Use `python main.py` to run parts 0 through 3.
+Use `python main.py` to run all four parts.